Daron-Marino/airbnb-EDA/README.md

 * This dataset contains information regarding Airbnb rentals in NYC for 2019.
 I am interested in investigating the following:

-  * Hosts across neighborhood/neighborhood group
-  * Room type across neighborhood/neighborhood group
-  * Price across neighborhood/borough
+  * Price
+    * Differences in pricing
   * Availability
-  * Number of reviews
+  * Reviews

 * ### Visualizations to Consider:
-  * Distributions of prices across neighbohood/borough
-  * Distributions of minimum nights across neighborhood/borough
+  * Distributions of prices across neighborhood/borough
   * Distribution of reviews across neighborhood/borough
-  * Amount of listings per host across neighborhood/borough
   * Correlation between amount of listings per host and availability
   * Map plot that shows concentration of listings throughout the city based on latitude/longitude coordinates